mtaylor22/Tyrants--Monocle/README.md

 Tyrant's Monocle
 =====================================

 The Frontend application for a Vainglory predictor Website.
+The backend component for this application is hosted at [mtaylor22/gold-miner](https://github.com/mtaylor22/gold-miner).

 Tyrant's Monocle is written in Angular and built using Gulp using the boilerplate [angularjs-gulp-browserify-boilerplate](https://github.com/jakemmarsh/angularjs-gulp-browserify-boilerplate).